pan93412/pan.blog/source/_posts/bad-memories-1-en.md

 I was a kid (exactly a brat) then.
 For a kid, it is better to NOT bully him though it is annoying.
 Wounding a child will let a child hurt very much and irreversibly.

 But a large number of the member in YSITD, a Telegram group, often attacked me with speech.
-They said to me, a 12-year-old kid, the garbage that should NEVER be existed in the world.
+They said to me, a 12-year-old kid, I'm the garbage that should NEVER be existed in the world.

 Every time I share my discoveries, they said me "SHUT UP" almost every time.
-It made me afraid to express my thoughts since I am afraid to hear any "SHUT UP", "FUCK OFF" and "KILL YOURSELF".
+It made me afraid to express my thoughts now, since I am afraid to hear any "SHUT UP", "FUCK OFF" and "KILL YOURSELF".

 ## Identity Authentications (實名認證) are NOT Trustable